fabi8bit/clubbub/README.md

 ### Content and technique

-- For the copyright part, name included I took advantage of ChatGPT (Artificial Intelligence) inquanto not relevant to the scope of this project.
+- The stories and the name of the project were obtained with ChatGPT (Artificial Intelligence), since the creative and storytelling aspect is not relevant to the scope of this project.
 - The icons in the buttons were taken from [Font Awesome](https://fontawesome.com/)